 The most important step, in my opinion, is exercise.
-While exercising, endorphins are released, so your mood becomes better.
+While exercising, endorphins are released, so your mood becomes better and your energy levels rise.
 I won’t lie.
 The first days might seem like a nightmare.
-You probably feel that you can’t even bring yourself to go to the gym or outside for a walk at the first place.
+You probably feel that you can’t even bring yourself to go to the gym or outside for a walk in the first place.
 I totally get it, but if you are determined and want to change the track your life has taken, then you need to do it whatever it takes.
 The good part?
-The sore muscles and low energy levels will disappear and will get easier day by day.
-You will most likely reach a point that you can’t live without it, since you will realize it makes you feel happy!
+The sore muscles and low energy levels will eventually disappear and will get easier day by day.
+You will most likely reach a point where you can’t live without it since you will realize it makes you feel happy!
 Not to mention the benefits in your health and the (superficial, yet true) change in your appearance for the best.

 Change your diet

-The next step after you start exercising is to improve your eating habits (of course in case they are bad).
+The next step after you start exercising is to improve your eating habits (of course only in case they are bad).
 There are a lot of temptations out there when it comes to food.
 All it takes is just a visit to the supermarket and you can feel hungry asap.
 From “delicious” pre-cooked meals to tasty desserts and snacks, it’s not hard to get off track.
-We all want to make our lives easier so a ready to eat meal sounds pretty good.
+We all want to make our lives easier so ready-to-eat meals sound pretty good.
 You might not always be in the mood or don’t have the time to cook, so a quick snack indeed sounds ideal.
-But, before you succumb to it, think about all the effort you are putting when you go to the gym.
+But, before you succumb to it, think about all the effort you are putting in when you go to the gym.
 Isn’t it a pity to let it go to waste?
-However, some meal planning (not something too strict), will save you time and be useful in the difficult time of a craving.
+The good news is that some meal planning (not something too strict), will save you time and be useful in the difficult time of a craving.
 You will probably be “saved” before you take a spoon and eat all the Nutella directly from the jar.
 If you combine proper eating with exercising you will see your body change and your energy levels will rise.
 In my opinion, healthy eating and exercising are the two sides of the same coin.
 In order to stay motivated, I suggest rewarding yourself for every eating goal you reach (not with food of course 😛 ).
 Your healthy and toned body is also a great reward, but it requires a little more patience.

 Wake up early

-I have some tips that can make waking up early way easier:
+Here are some of my tips that can make waking up early way easier:

 Did you like the post about the ways to restart your life?
 If yes, stay tuned, because the second part will be up very soon!
-If you never want to miss out on any post you can always subscribe to my newsletter!
+If you never want to miss out on any post you can always like my Facebook page and subscribe to my newsletter!